patelmohit/dotfiles/README.md

 # dotfiles
-Useful scripts to make life in linux a lot easier :D
+Useful scripts to make life in a terminal a lot easier 🔥